 - Quality carbs are ESSENTIAL, not just to performance but to life

-- As a general rule, 1/3 of your daily kcals should come from CHO (obviously tailor this on hard training days and before competition) – AT LEAST 6g CHO/kg/day.
+- As a general rule, 1/3 of your daily kcals should come from carbohydrates (obviously tailor this on hard training days and before competition) – AT LEAST 6g carbs/kg/day.
 (You can find your kg weight here.)

 - EAT ALL DAY!

-What are your thoughts on low-carb diets?
+What are your thoughts on low-carb diets for runners or athletes?
 Have you seen a marked improvement in your workouts when increasing carbs?
 And Christian is happy to answer any questions you may have!
 (I just offered that up without asking him.
 Sorrrrry Christian.
 But I know you will. 😉 )

 Ready to run?